 What does the latest interest rate hike mean for your debt?

-The Federal Reserve has raised interest rates four times this year and nine times in the past three years.
+The Federal Reserve has raised the interest rate four times this year and nine times in the past three years.
 The latest rate hike of a quarter percentage point was just announced.
 While that’s good news for people who have interest-earning accounts, it’s troubling news for people with credit cards, home equity lines of credit, adjustable-rate mortgages and other types of debt with variable interest rates.

 One economist says that Americans with credit card debt will likely see the higher rate reflected on their bills within the next month or two.
 While a quarter percentage point may not sound like much, if you’ve got a $10,000 balance, that’s $2 extra a month — for one card.